stefanZorcic/scaling-book/tpus.md

 {% include figure.liquid path="assets/img/more-subslices.png" class="img-fluid" %}

 **This nearest-neighbor connectivity is a key difference between TPUs and GPUs**.
 GPUs are connected with a hierarchy of switches that approximate a point-to-point connection between every GPU, rather than using local connections like a TPU.
 Typically, GPUs within a node (8 GPUs for H100 or as many as 500 for B200) are directly connected, while larger topologies require O(log(N)) hops between each GPU.
 On the one hand, that means GPUs can send arbitrary data within a node in a single low-latency hop.
 On the other hand, TPUs are dramatically cheaper (since NVLink switches are expensive) and simpler to wire together, and can scale to much larger topologies because the number of links per device and the bandwidth per device is constant.
+Read more [here](../gpus#networking).

 **ICI is very fast relative to DCN, but is still slower than HBM bandwidth.** For instance, a [TPU v5p](https://cloud.google.com/tpu/docs/v5p#system_architecture) has: